FortiFlex Workshop

 Next, we can retrieve a list of Entitlements by sending a request to the /entitlements/list endpoint.

-• enter the configId returned from the previous request into the Body of the Get Entitlements request, and click Send
+• Enter the configId returned from the previous request into the Body of the Get Entitlements request, and click Send

 FortiFlex Entitlements List